KrivanRaulAdrian/api-blog-posts/README.md

+Morning Giorgio, hope you are doing great :smile:!
+I added the README to the project, this is my approach.
+What do you think?

 # php-api-project

 An application that lets the user create posts, categories, and posts categories.
 The application is using the full OOP paradigms.
 Also this API is having routes to create, read, update, and delete posts and create, read, update, and delete categories.